 UPCOMING DATES & INFORMATION

-Annual General Council Meeting - Jan.
-10, 2015 at 10am at the Wexliem Building
+Special General Council Meeting - March 5, 2015 at 5pm at the Wexliem Building

 Lummi Nation requests U.S. Army Corps of Engineers deny permit for proposed coal export facility at Cherry Point Tribe cites severe impact to treaty fishing rights.